Report from the WORLD

 groups, return to the constitutional democratic rights revoking

-the presidential decrees, unconditionally protect social activists,
+the presidential decrees, unconditionally protect social

-human rights defenders and Parliamentarians of the political
+activists, human rights defenders and Parliamentarians of

-agreement would be the first step for the release of Ingrid
+peace negotiations.
+This agreement would be the first step

-Betancourt, a presidential candidate kidnapped almost two
+for the release of Ingrid Betancourt, a presidential candidate

-years ago, and all the other victims of kidnappings in the
+kidnapped almost two years ago, and all the other victims

-18. The European Parliamentary Forum met for the first time
+18. The European Parliamentary Forum met for the first

-of social movements.
+the coordination of social movements.

 19. The WPF welcomes the proposal of creating a South Asian